pjamieson/blake-dot-art/src/templates/2020player.txt

 import React, { useState } from "react" import { graphql } from "gatsby"
-import { MDBBtn, MDBInput } from "mdbreact"
+import { MDBBtn, MDBInput } from "mdb-react-ui-kit"

 import Layout from "../components/layout" import Seo from "../components/seo"